kodecocodes/i10t/user-notifications/user-notifications.markdown

 }
 ```

-You've implemented two additinal fetches in a manner identical to the settings fetch, updating their respective `tableSectionProviders`. `getPendingNotificationRequests(completionHandler:)` fetches notifications that are pending—scheduled but not yet delivered. `getDeliveredNotifications(completionHandler:)` fetches those that have been delivered, but not yet deleted.
+You've implemented two additional fetches in a manner identical to the settings fetch, updating their respective `tableSectionProviders`. `getPendingNotificationRequests(completionHandler:)` fetches notifications that are pending—scheduled but not yet delivered. `getDeliveredNotifications(completionHandler:)` fetches those that have been delivered, but not yet deleted.

 Now, build and run.
 Schedule a notification, and you'll see it appear under **Pending Notifications**.
 Once delivered, pull to refresh and you'll see it under **Delivered Notifications**.